-If you have already received your annual reports from each of the three nationwide credit reporting agencies within the last 12 months, you will need to pay a fee of about $10 to receive them again.
+If you have already received your annual reports from each of the three nationwide credit reporting agencies within the last 12 months, you will need to pay a fee of up to about $11.50 to receive them again.
 (See Paying for Additional Credit Reports.)

 Check Your Reports Whenever You Are Entitled to Free Reports

 In certain situations, you are entitled to receive additional free credit reports, for example, you are turned down for credit, your credit limit is reduced, you are offered less favorable credit terms than you requested, or you are unemployed and seeking employment.
 (See Getting Additional Free Credit Reports.)
 Take advantage of these situations to review your reports again.